aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 * `skip_region_validation` - (Optional, Available in 1.52.0+) Skip static validation of region ID.
 Used by users of alternative AlibabaCloud-like APIs or users w/ access to regions that are not public (yet).

+* `source_name` - (Optional, Available in 1.56.0+) Use a name to mark a template.
+It can be a source or a specifial usage scenario, like `terraform-alicloud-modules/ram/alicloud` or `examples/vpc`.

 The nested `assume_role` block supports the following:

 * `role_arn` - (Required) The ARN of the role to assume.
 If ARN is set to an empty string, it does not perform role switching.
 It supports environment variable `ALICLOUD_ASSUME_ROLE_ARN`.